 Source - Kreps, S., Dasgupta, N., Brownstein, J.S. et al. Public attitudes toward COVID-19 vaccination: The role of vaccine attributes, incentives, and misinformation. npj Vaccines 6, 73 (2021). https://doi.org/10.1038/s41541-021-00335-2 c.
-In a similar fashion, CDC guidance was updated on May 14th to and dropping masking requirements for those fully vaccinated.
-With no way to enforce a mask mandate for only those unvaccinated, the city was left with no choice but to drop the mandate.
-This precipitated fastest increase in cases over the entire pandemic, with cases rising nearly 1,600% in a 9-week period.
+In a similar fashion, CDC guidance was updated on May 14th dropping masking requirements for those fully vaccinated.
+With no way to enforce a mask order for only those unvaccinated, the city was left with no choice but to drop its mask order.
+The emergence of the delta variant precipitated fastest increase in cases over the entire pandemic, with cases rising nearly 1,600% in a 9-week period.
 At that time the vaccination rate in the city was just over 32%.
 In addition, between April 9 (the date of full eligibility) and May 13 (the day before the mask mandate ended) the vaccination rate had been increasing at an average rate of 2.4% per week.
 Subsequently, the vaccination rate slowed to a rate of 0.6% increase per week.
+On July 27, 2021 the CDC issued updated guidance that added a recommendation for fully vaccinated people to also wear a mask in public indoor settings in areas of substantial or high transmission.
+Kansas City continues to meet the definition as a high transmission area (case rate above 100 per 100,000 population).